kealanparr/Every-link-I-wish-I-had-as-a-beginner/index.md

 https://www.reddit.com/r/learnprogramming/wiki/faq#wiki_welcome - A resource to get you thinking about what you might want to do
 https://www.freecodecamp.org/learn/responsive-web-design/basic-html-and-html5/ - A place to start with making websites
 http://jsforcats.com/ - Basic introduction to what JS is with cats
+https://github.com/microsoft/Web-Dev-For-Beginners - A really good introduction to website development for total beginners, made by Microsoft
 https://edu.gcfglobal.org/en/computerbasics/ - A general introduction to computers, and computer terms

 ## Overview